Meese Report

 The report is divided into five parts and 35 chapters and details most aspects of the pornography industry, including the history of pornography and the extent of First Amendment protections.
 The report also documents what the committee found to be the harmful effects of pornography and connections between pornographers and organized crime.
-The report was criticized by many inside and outside the pornography industry, calling it biased, not credible, and inaccurate.
+The report was criticized by many inside and outside the pornography industry, who called it biased, not credible, and inaccurate.
 The report along with revised prosecution tactics under Attorney General Meese was effective in reducing pornography markets in some jurisdictions prior to the Internet.

 The "Meese Report" was preceded by the report of presidents Lyndon B. Johnson's and Richard Nixon's Commission on Obscenity and Pornography, which was published in 1970 and recommended loosening the legal restrictions on pornography.

 Playboy v.
 Meese

 Prior to the Report's release, Meese Commission chairman Alan E. Sears sent letters on Commission letterhead to the heads of 23 convenience store chains and other companies, declaring that the Commission would find that they were distributors of pornography and threatening that they would be listed as such in the final Report.
 In fact, the list of purported distributors had been identified by Donald Wildmon, the head of the conservative Christian advocacy organization that later became the American Family Association.
 The letters triggered several companies to remove such common softcore pornography magazines as Playboy and Penthouse from store shelves.
 The American Booksellers Association, the Council for Periodical Distributors Associations, the Magazine Publishers of America, and the publishers of Playboy and Penthouse sued, arguing that the letters constituted prior restraint and were forbidden under the First Amendment.
 The U.S. District Court for the District of Columbia agreed, leading it to admonish the Commission, order it to withdraw the letter, and forbid it to issue any list of retailers in the report.